 Also, spending on outsourcing to private research organisations is included in the limit of three times the total amount of other research expenses qualifying for the tax credit.

-The total amount of expenditure sub-contracted is capped at EUR 10 million (or EUR 12 million depending on the status of sub-contractors) in cases where sub-contractors are unrelated and to EUR 2 million in the contrary case.
+The total amount of expenditure sub-contracted is capped at EUR 10 million (or EUR 12 million depending on the status of sub-contractors up until 31 December 2021) in cases where sub-contractors are unrelated and to EUR 2 million in the contrary case.